After the Remediation Direction: What Happens Next?

 This is the most common mistake made in the aftermath of a remediation direction.

-The remediation scope is defined by what the FSA found.
-It is not, and was never intended to be, a comprehensive audit of the whole business.
-When firms treat the scope as a boundary, fixing only what was cited and returning to normal operations as soon as the deadline passes, they are answering the wrong question.
+Whilst the remediation scope is defined by what the FSA found, it's not, and was never intended to be, a comprehensive audit of the whole business.
+When firms treat the scope as a boundary, fixing only what was identified and returning to normal operations as soon as the deadline passes, they are potentially demonstrating to the regulator that they haven't fully understood how a risk framework operates.

-Remediation directions almost always point to something systemic.
-A cultural gap.
-A governance structure that was not functioning as intended.
-A process that had been working adequately for years until the conditions changed and it stopped working.
-Remediating the specific files or data or records that were cited addresses the acute problem.
-It does not address the underlying condition that produced it.
+The "secret sauce" here is understanding that a requirement for remediation invariably points to a systemic issue; a cultural gap or governance structure that's not functioning as intended.
+It might be a process that had been working adequately for years until the conditions changed and it stopped working.
+Remediating the specific files or data treats the symptoms; but not the disease.

-A regulator who returns after remediation and finds the cited items clean but the surrounding business carrying the same characteristics that caused the original failing will not be reassured.
-The remediation will look like a patch.
+A regulator who returns after remediation and finds the flagged items clean but a BAU environment with identical characteristics will not be reassured.
+The remediation work will look like the patch that it is.

-That does not mean launching a separate programme or expanding the remediation scope without agreement.
-It means asking, while the remediation work is underway, the questions that the FSA will be asking when it returns.
+Not necessarily launching a separate programme or expanding the remediation scope but starting by asking the difficult questions in the background.
+Essentially, asking the questions that the FSA will be asking when it returns.

 If the direction identified weaknesses in file quality in a particular area, what does file quality look like across the rest of the business?
 If the root cause was a breakdown in a specific process, where else does that process operate and how is it functioning there?
 If the findings pointed to a governance gap, has the board satisfied itself that the gap was isolated or whether it reflects something more structural?

-The remediation fixes the cited items.
-This wider review answers the questions underneath them.
-It is the difference between a firm that has done what it was told and a firm that has understood why it was told to do it.
+There are wider questions as well that should be addressed.
+If it took the regulator to trigger a "fix" that means one of two things: either the issues hadn't been spotted internally prior to the inspection or they had been spotted and reported but had been left unaddressed.
+This wider review is the difference between a firm that has done what it was told to do and a firm that has understood why it was told to do it.

 What the Regulator is actually observing

-The FSA’s move to impact and risk-based supervision means that a firm’s conduct during and after a remediation direction is not invisible.
-It is part of the picture that the Regulator builds over time.
+The FSA’s move to impact and risk-based supervision means that a firm’s conduct during and after a remediation direction is part of the picture that the regulator builds over time.

-A firm that engages transparently, remediates thoroughly, broadens its review beyond the cited scope, and can demonstrate to its board and its Regulator that the underlying conditions have changed, is building a materially different supervisory record from one that meets the deadline, closes the file, and moves on.
+A firm that engages transparently, remediates thoroughly, broadens its review beyond the narrow scope, and can demonstrate to its board and the FSA that the underlying conditions have changed, is building a materially different supervisory record from one that meets the deadline, closes the file, and moves on.

 That difference will not necessarily be visible immediately.
 But it will be visible at the next touchpoint, whether that is a thematic questionnaire, a follow-up visit, or something else entirely.